 What is staking?

 Staking is the act of depositing 32 ETH to activate validator software.
 As a validator you’ll be responsible for storing data, processing transactions, and adding new blocks to the blockchain.
 This will keep Ethereum secure for everyone and earn you new ETH in the process.
-This process, known as proof-of-stake, is being introduced by the Beacon Chain.

 Why stake your ETH?